sentinel-official/docs/docs/sentinel-hub/commands/transactions/staking.md

     --gas-prices=0.5udvpn
 ```

-If you're currently in the validator creation process, refer to this [page](/validator-setup/become-validator) in the validator guide for further assistance.
+If you're currently in the validator creation process, refer to [this page](/full-node-setup/become-validator) in the full node guide for further assistance.

 ## Edit Validator